 The NCTA was created in October 2002, with financial activity starting late in fiscal year 2004.
-Budgeted Administrative Activities for fiscal year 2016 and 2015 were limited to salaries, personnel, Board members' perdiem, travel, and other general operating expenditures, while project-related costs were funded by state-appropriated, Federal Highway Administration ("FHWA"), or project-specific financings.
+Budgeted Administrative Activities for fiscal years 2017 and 2016 were limited to salaries, personnel, Board members' perdiem, travel, and other general operating expenditures, while project-related costs were funded by stateappropriated, Federal Highway Administration ("FHWA"), or project-specific financings.